Grad Students at RISD Discover, Invent and Repurpose Creative Camouflage Strategies

 Above, each week, a different student in the class leads a skills-share like this mapping project involving large sheets of acetate; below, work by grad student River (Yichuan) Wang inspired by the board game Life.

 Vasa’s teaching style is a democratic one, and each class begins with one of the students leading a skill-share in which they introduce the group to a new technique.
-Glass artist Avrie Allen MFA 26 GD led a session on using fractals and displacement maps in Adobe After Effects (see top photo) and finding new ways of glitching/distorting videos.
+Graphic designer Avrie Allen MFA 26 GD led a session on using fractals and displacement maps in Adobe After Effects (see top photo) and finding new ways of glitching/distorting videos.
 The idea was spawned by a classroom discussion about things that occupy multiple positions at the same time.

 Anissa Pjetri MA 24 GAC focused on the concept of emotional realness in the context of camouflage.
 She divided the class in two, provided each group with a large sheet of acetate and colored markers and instructed the groups to map out systems of collaboration and kinship and instances in which we hide in order to survive.